pesalerno/Genomics-Intro-workshop/README.md

 ###2.
 Demultiplexing your dataset with Stacks.

 NOTE: **The first step in any RADseq library is always demultiplexing.
 You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples.
-You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
+You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want your sample to have (otherwise the file name will be the barcode, which is zero informative for any human being).
 Naming the files in a smart way will save headaches down the line.
 Also, if you have repeated barcodes across different libraries, then not changing the names from the default barcode names will mix your samples eventually. **

 #####2.1.
 Setting up the barcodes files

 De-multiplexing is performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory (you can do it all at once, if barcodes are not the same, but let's do it separately for repetition and practice).

 Other than the raw data, we need only a single input file for this step, the barcodes file.
 This file has all the info to pick out the combinatorial barcodes from your raw sequence reads, and it will split them up by sample name, according to your file.
-I have written up a [single](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing) barcodes file, so you need to build the other.
+I have written up a [single](https://github.com/pesalerno/Genomics-Intro-workshop/blob/master/1-demultiplexing/barcodes-Stef-3.txt) barcodes file, so you need to build the other.

 You can secure copy this file that is now on your git directory on your computer into your directory in the cluster: